veeva/vault-log-analyzer/README.md

 1. In the same folder where the jar file is, create a folder called "logs"
 2. Download the API Usage logs that you want to analyze from Vault, and place them in the "logs" folder
-3. Download the <a href="https://veeva.github.io/vault-log-analyzer/maven/com/veeva/vault/vault-log-analyzer/22.3.0/vault-log-analyzer-22.3.0-api.xlsx" download>vault-log-analyzer-api.xlsx</a>, and place it in the folder with the jar file
+3. Download the <a href="https://veeva.github.io/vault-log-analyzer/maven/com/veeva/vault/vault-log-analyzer/22.3.0/vault-log-analyzer-22.3.0-api.xlsx" download>vault-log-analyzer-api.xlsx</a> file, and place it in the folder with the jar file
 4. Open a command line, and navigate to the folder where the jar file is.
 Run the command below

 ```